khalil-research/PyEPO/docs/source/index.rst

    # decision quality (on the training set here; split off a test set for real evaluation)
    print("Training regret:", pyepo.metric.regret(predmodel, optmodel, dataloader))

+New to PyEPO?
+Start with :doc:`content/intro` for the framework, then the *Where to Start* guide in :doc:`content/tutorial`.

 .. toctree::
    :maxdepth: 2